phip1611/generic-tm1637-gpio-driver-rust/README.md

   - "Permission denied"
     - make sure your user is part of the "gpio" group
     - `sudo usermod -a -G gpio <your-user-name>`
+- bit delay function: no difference between 1 and 100µs
+  - if you use thread::sleep() as your bit delay function then you gonna have a problem when it comes to a few micro seconds: the operating system (or better to say the hardware) is not fast enough in switching threads in that time
+  - in that case you should use a "busy waiting"-like approach that doesn't send the thread into sleep mode but wait in a loop until a certain time has been reached.

 ### Trivia
 - There is another library on crates.io for the TM1637: https://github.com/igelbox/tm1637-rs